-The e-commerce industry thrived in 2020 and continues to grow, with eMarketer reporting that Amazon will generate $367.2B in sales this year.
-This will grow Amazon's e-commerce market share to 40.4% of all sales!
-With a rise in consumers choosing Amazon as a preferred platform for purchases, also comes a rise in new third-party sellers.
-Unauthorized sellers continue to pose a problem for many brands on Amazon.
+The e-commerce industry thrived in 2020 and continues to grow. eMarketer reports that Amazon will generate $367.2B in sales this year.
+As a result, Amazon’s e-commerce market share increased to 40.4% of all sales!
+In addition, a rise in consumers choosing Amazon as a preferred platform increases new third-party sellers.
+However, unauthorized sellers continue to pose a problem for many brands on Amazon.

-Envision Horizons CEO, Laura Meyer, sat down with top NYC lawyer, Mark Rosenberg, to get his professional opinions and advice on how to prevent distribution leakage and unauthorized sellers on Amazon.
+Envision Horizons CEO, Laura Meyer, sat down with top NYC lawyer Mark Rosenberg for his opinions and advice on preventing distribution leakage and unauthorized sellers on Amazon.
 Watch the interview here, and read his article on online distribution leakage here.
-We gathered some of the most important insights from this interview and expanded on the topics covered.
-We will review...
+We gathered some of the most critical insights from this interview and expanded on the covered topics.
+We will review:

 - The prevalence of retail arbitrage